Quick Links

 Maths

-In maths, we will be exploring fractions in greater depth than in the previous curriculum.
-Children will begin by counting in tenths and understanding fractions as division.
-We will move on to finding fractions of whole numbers and look at simplifying fractions before comparing fractions with different denominators.
-Towards the end of the unit, pupils will be adding and subtracting fractions.
+Fractions: Students will begin by counting in tenths and then understanding fractions as division.
+Then they will move on to finding fractions of whole numbers as part of a set.
+Children will explore equivalent fractions, simplifying fractions and comparing fractions with different denominators.
+Word problems on fractions will be the final lessons.

-Later in the term we will be exploring angles using mathematical vocabulary and investigation.
-Children will begin by making and finding angles in shapes, then learn how to name certain angles, specifically right angles, acute angles and obtuse angles.
+Angles: Children will explore angles by making and finding angles in shapes, then learn how to name certain angles (right angles, acute angles and obtuse angles).

 Throughout the term and year, we will also be working on a range of basic fluency skills, where children will be practising their number facts such as: